Bira/octopus-carnival/_drafts/condensing-hells-rebels-02.md

 the **Poison Pen of Kintargo**.
 The rescue happens as written, for the same romantic reasons, but I want to make Captain Sargaeta into a less morally ambiguous figure.
 Instead of being a Chelish patriot, he's Andoren and keeps no slaves.
 He otherwise remains just as useful to the PCs as originally written.
+This is both more palatable to me and ensures good PCs will accept his help, which makes a lot of things easier in the rest of the adventure path.

 ## Part 3